Study on the effect of potassium silicate fertilizer in controlling rice leaf sheath blight disease in the field

 Introduction

-Sheath blight disease of rice caused by Rhizoctonia solani AG-1 IA, has been recognized as an economically significant disease, which significantly reduces rice yield and seed quality.
+Sheath blight disease of rice caused by Rhizoctonia solani AG-1 IA, has been recognized as a significant economic disease, which significantly reduces rice yield and seed quality.
 Currently, the most important method to manage the disease of rice sheath blight is agricultural methods and the use of fungicides in the field.
 Among the effective agricultural methods in managing this disease is the optimal and suitable application of chemical fertilizers.
 Potassium silicate fertilizer is one of the effective and useful chemical fertilizers in controlling and reducing the sheath blight disease.
 Application of this element especially in poor or insufficient soils can be effective in controlling sheath blight disease.
 The objective of this study was to investigate the effect of foliar application of potassium silicate fertilizer on grain yield and sheath blight disease control under field conditions.

 Materials and methods